TommyMart/Data_Visualisation_API/readme.md

 Relationships

-For a reltionship between two models to exist, both models need the relationship implemented, this allows for a bidirectional relationship seen in previous models.
+For a reltionship between two models to exist, both models need the relationship implemented, this allows for a bidirectional relationship seen in previous models. <br>
 ```user = db.relationship("User", back_populates="comments")``` <br>
 ```post = db.relationship("Post", back_populates="comments")``` <br>

+ERD Changes

+As previously discussed, it was decided to remove the ability for a user to like a comment to increase user input.
+This functionality may need further UX testing and will be discussed and decided on moving forward.

 ### Events